hackerkid/blog/_posts/2015-8-2-geekhaven-materials-for-freshers.markdown

 categories: geekhaven events
 ---

 This blog post is dedicated to  the freshers of B2k15 batch.
-I promised you to send the introductary material of GeekHaven.
-Here it is.
+I have assembled all the Videos and PPTs of GeekHaven shown at the day of orientation in one place.
+Check them out.

 ###FOSS
 * [Video](https://www.youtube.com/watch?v=a6cc43X2zH8)